* Former Democratic Congressman from Pennsylvania

 John “Jack” Murtha was born to Catholic parents on June 17, 1932 in New Martinsville, West Virginia.
 He enlisted in the U.S. Marine Corps at age 20 and served until 1955.
-After receiving his discharge from active duty, Murtha remained in the Marine Forces Reserve and relocated to Johnstown, Pennsylvania, where he ran a small car-wash business.
+After receiving his discharge from active duty, Murtha remained in the Marine Forces Reserve and relocated to Johnstown, Pennsylvania, where he opened a scar-wash business in September 1956.
 He also attended the University of Pittsburgh on the G.I.
 Bill, graduating with a degree in economics in 1962.
 In 1966 Murtha volunteered for service in the Vietnam War as a battalion staff officer, receiving a Bronze Star, two Purple Hearts, and the Vietnamese Cross of Gallantry.
-Questions laterarose about the circumstances surrounding the issuance of his two Purple Hearts, as CNS News noted that Murtha, at various times, had offered inconsistent accounts of his combat injuries.
+Questions later arose about the circumstances surrounding the issuance of his two Purple Hearts.

 Upon returning home from Vietnam in 1967, Murtha launched a career in politics as a member of the Democratic Party.
 After Republican incumbent John Saylor put down Murtha’s bid to take Pennsylvania’s 22nd District seat in the U.S. Congress in 1968, Murtha served in the Pennsylvania House of Representatives from 1969-74.
 When Congressman Saylor died in October 1973, Murtha entered the race to determine, in a February 1974 special election, who would succeed Saylor in representing what was now Pennsylvania’s 12th Congressional District.
 Murtha emerged victorious and was subsequently reelected 17 times over the next 34 years.